 Born in Tupelo, Mississippi, Britt Sheffield is now a resident of Oxford, Mississippi.
 Britt started playing piano at a young age and then added guitar and bass to his list of accomplishments while in Junior High.
 Although he readily admits he's a bit of a newcomer to bluegrass, his beginnings playing in rock bands in high school and country bands in college have molded him into a solid bluegrass bass player.
 He enjoys listening to everything from John Mayer to Cadillac Sky to Johnny Cash.
 When not on stage, he enjoys spending time with his wife and family.

-When Tyler White begged his family for a fiddle after attending the Dixie Stampede at the age of three, who knew he would practically be a virtuoso by the age of 21?
+Tyler White begged his family for a fiddle after attending the Dixie Stampede at the age of three.
 After giving in to his request two years later, then enrolling him in lessons at the age of 7, Tyler has made it his mission to achieve success on his instrument of choice.
-Fiddle masters such as Stuart Duncan, Bobby Hicks, and Michael Cleveland can be credited for inspiring Tyler resulting in his winning the ASTA Alternative Styles Award, Mississippi, Alabama, and West Tennessee Junior Fiddle Championships.
-He has also participated in the "Kids On Bluegrass” program with the IBMA (International Bluegrass Music Association) for the past 7 years.
-When he doesn't have a fiddle in his hands, The Jumpertown, Mississippi, resident spends his time hunting, fishing, working on cars, and attending Engineering College at Mississippi State University.
+Fiddle masters such as Stuart Duncan and Bobby Hicks inspired Tyler resulting in his winning the ASTA Alternative Styles Award, Mississippi, Alabama, and West Tennessee Junior Fiddle Championships.
+When he doesn't have a fiddle in his hands, The Jumpertown, Mississippi, resident spends his time hunting, fishing, and working on cars.
+Tyler is a Mechanical Engineering graduate of Mississippi State University.

 As a Dennis, Mississippi resident, Zach Wooten is already an accomplished instrumentalist at 22 years old.
 He began his musical journey at the age of 8 when he began taking guitar lessons and later added the mandolin as his instrument of choice.
 At the age of 16, Wooten won the State of Mississippi mandolin contest and went on to win several more contests over the next few months.
 He credits his love of music to musicians such as Adam Steffey and Chris Thile but is quick to point out that his faith in God has influenced him more than anything else in his life.
 Currently, Zach is an Occupational Therapy Assistant and hopes to one day found a business that joins music and health.